burntraisin/burntraisin-site/content/now.md

 # Now

-As of November 28, 2024, I'm...
+As of March 25, 2025, I'm...

-- fleshing this website out.
-- working part-time at my town's cafe.
+- working as an intern/apprentice.
-- learning Emacs Lisp to create my own package.
-- studying.
-Less than a month left!
-- deciding where to go next for the spring.
-I'm graduating.
+- applying to internships for the summer.
+- studying for my bachelor's.
+I graduated last fall and transferred!
+Yippee!
+- doing silly things (time permitted).
+I'm working on a home NAS.